J3SKO/J3SKO/README.md

 <br/>

-- 🔧 I’m currently working for a refinery in northern Germany
+- 🔧 I’m currently working in a refinery in northern Germany

-- 🏖️ In my spare time, i work on [HID8](https://github.com/hid8)
+- 🏖️ In my spare time, i work on [HID8](https://github.com/hid8) and other projects

 <br/>